» » Taqueria Dona Raquel

 I can't say that I really liked anything I had here today.
 It seems like home cooking; but not all home cooking is good food.
 Maybe I just like the "Americanized" food better, but there was nothing here that would make me think that this is better.
 I never got an under-cooked Chile Relleno at La Bamba.

-Taqueria Dona Raquel on Urbanspoon
+Dona Raquel Tacos

 Comment Policy Add Comment